 If your aPTT takes longer than usual, it may mean several things.
 Usually, other tests are done at the same time as the aPTT to better find out which factors are involved.

 It's rare that your test will show an unusually short clotting time.
-If it does, it may be a sign of increased risk of thrombosis, bleeding, or multiple miscarriages.
+If it does, it may be a sign of increased risk for blood clots (thrombosis), bleeding, or multiple miscarriages.

-If this test is done because you are taking heparin to help prevent blood clots, your doctor will usually want the aPTT to be about twice as long as what it would be normally.
+If this test is done because you are taking heparin to help prevent blood clots, your healthcare provider will usually want the aPTT to be about twice as long as what it would be normally.